BrianSemiglia/BSImplementation/README.md

 5. Override the `forwardInvocation:` and `methodSignatureForSelector:` methods of the view controller so that messages sent to it's properties are forwarded to the `ViewControllerImplementation` instance.
 6. Add a custom initializer to the `ViewController` called `initWithImplementationWithName:(NSString *)implementationName` that instantiates and assigns it's implementation using `NSClassFromString`.

-Code that might have looked like this:
+Applying this approach, code that might have looked like this:

     - (void)viewDidLoad
     {